FelipeJAguiar/health_insurance/README.md

 2 - Answer some questions to understand and quantify business assumptions related with model performance.

-   🟪 What percentage of interested customers, could the sales center contact by calling 20,000?
+   🟪 Which percentage of interested customers, could the sales center contact by calling 20,000?

-   🟪 What percentage of interested customers, could the sales center contact by calling 40,000?
+   🟪 Which percentage of interested customers, could the sales center contact by calling 40,000?

    🟪 To contact 80% of interested customers, how many calls does the center sales needs to make?